 If you can pay off the full balance of your credit cards each month, do it.
 Minimum payments are a prison that can keep you in debt for years, so at least aspire to pay a little above and beyond the minimum each month.

 If money is simply too tight to pay down your debt, consider a side gig to make some extra money.
 You can do lots of things that will earn you a bit of extra cash each month so you can whittle your credit card balance down.
-One gig many readers turn to when times are tough are paid surveys for cash.
+One gig many readers turn to when times are tough are paid surveys.
 Yes, there really are legit survey companies that pay, and signing up for one can be a great way to earn a little extra money to help stick to your budget.

 5. Track Your Progress